- 2002: PhD in biology, University of Zagreb, Croatia

 - We have demonstrated that fission yeast does not undergo replicative aging, which challenges the dogma that all organisms, including microorganisms, are susceptible to aging (Coelho et al., Curr.
 Biol.
 2013; Coelho et al., PLOS Biol.
 2014).

-- Out of the 6 PhD students who have finished their PhD, 4 have published one or two first-author papers in top journals (Cell, Nature Cell Biology, PLoS Biology, Current Biology).
-Current positions of these 6 PhD students are the following: Vaishnavi Ananthanarayanan has an independent position at the Indian Institute of Science; Sven Vogel is a postdoc at the Max Planck Institute of Biochemistry; Miguel Coelho is a HFSP Long-term Fellow at Harvard; Iana Kalinina is an EIPOD postdoc at EMBL; Davide Accardi is a postdoc at the Light Microscopy Facility of the Max Planck Institute of Molecular Cell Biology and Genetics; Manuel Neetz is a Patent Professional at Siemens.
+- PhD students have published first-author papers in top journals (Cell, Nature Cell Biology, PLoS Biology, Current Biology, EMBO Reports).
+Current positions of the former PhD students are the following: Vaishnavi Ananthanarayanan has an independent position at the Indian Institute of Science; Sven Vogel is a postdoc at the Max Planck Institute of Biochemistry; Miguel Coelho is a HFSP Long-term Fellow at Harvard; Iana Kalinina is an EIPOD postdoc at EMBL; Davide Accardi is a postdoc at the Light Microscopy Facility of the Max Planck Institute of Molecular Cell Biology and Genetics; Manuel Neetz is a Patent Professional at Siemens.

 More than 60 invited talks at conferences and workshops including: